 Another benefit of CNC machining is that it allows for greater consistency in the manufacturing process.
 Once a program has been created and tested, it can be used repeatedly to produce identical parts without requiring manual adjustments.
-This saves time and ensures that each part meets the required specifications, regardless of the operator or machine used to produce it.
+Using CNC machining can minimize errors and save time by avoiding multiple setups.

 Overall, the increased precision offered by CNC machining has revolutionized the manufacturing industry, creating complex and highly precise parts that were previously impossible using traditional methods.